Timeline of protests against Donald Trump: 2009

-March 3 – At least 9 Scottish protesters associated with the group Plane Stupid daringly protested the expansion of Aberdeen Airport on grounds that private jets significantly contribute to climate change.
+March 3 – At least 9 Scottish protesters associated with the group Plane Stupid protested the expansion of Aberdeen Airport on grounds that private jets significantly contribute to climate change.
 Trump was planning an extravagant golf resort north of Aberdeen and financing growth at the airport to enable more private jets to land there.
 The protest included dressing in a mockery of Donald Trump's fashion and pretending to play golf on the runway.
 Johnny Agnew, who climbed on an airport building roof to help disrupt operations was quoted as saying: "The reality is that our generation's future is vanishing so that people like Donald Trump and his super-rich friends can jet into Aberdeen for a round of golf."

 2012

-April 25 – Over 40 Edinburgh Locals protested Trump's speech where he threatened he was withholding funding for a golf hotel unless a planned nearby wind turbine was cancelled.
+April 25 – Over 40 Edinburgh Locals protested Trump's speech where he threatened to withhold funding for a golf hotel unless a planned nearby wind turbine was cancelled.
 Trump's fight against the wind energy developments was later shot down in court.
 The golf project, which was already partially completed, was built regardless of the turbine.